DeepakSidhar/DeepakSidhar.github.io/_posts/2021-12-25-my-second-post.md

 Your discussion could consider the following: the economic benefits to companies, the implications of a breach of regulations and laws such as reputational damage and trust and business competitiveness.

 Identify a typical global company and describe the nature of the business to set the context for the discussion.
 Review lecturecast 1 and read the papers provided in the references list.
-Add your initial post to the discussion forum on this page.
+Add your initial post to the discussion forum.

+## Collaborative Learning Discussion 2

+Identify and discuss two security technologies and the context in which they can be employed.
+Your discussion could consider either network or/and software security issues.
+For example, if a network issue, what type of firewall would be ideal for the solution?
+What are the strengths and weaknesses of the solution?

 ## Individual Essay
 The aim of this deliverable is to apply the Cyber Security methods and techniques studied during the module to develop a solution to a business problem.
 The details of the business problem are as follows: